gfazioli/react-switch-button/README.md

 ## Installation

-You can use React Switch Buttont by using NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).
+You can use React Switch Button by using NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).

 ```javascript
 npm install react-switch-button --save